Prasneup/Prasneup/README.md

 - 🎯 Passionate backend developer from Nepal.
 - 💡 Enjoys solving real-world problems with logic and structure.
 - ⚙️ Skilled in Java, MySQL, and backend engineering principles.
-- 🚀 Building something new every day and pushing it to GitHub.
+- 🚀 Building something new every day and pushing it to Github.

 ---